Benefits of Composting

 compost

-Composting is a good way to keep nutrients out of our waterways and help improve water quality!
+Composting at home is a great way to keep nutrients out of our waterways and help improve water quality!

 Techniques vary from the very basic compost piles, to homemade bins, to commercial plastics bins.
 Successful and odor free composting involves weekly turning and watering along with a correct mix of ‘browns’ (leaves, straw) and ‘greens’ (fruit/vegetable scraps, grass clippings).
 The brown to green ration should be about 25:1.